masolimano/maneage/README.md

  - **Test the pipeline**: Before making any changes, it is important to test the pipeline and see if everything works properly with the commands below.
 If there is any problem in the `./configure` or `make` steps, please contact us to fix the problem before continuing.
+Since the building of dependencies in `./configure` can take long, you can take the next few steps (editing the files) while its working (they don't affect the configuration).
 After `make` is finished, open `paper.pdf` and if it looks fine, you are ready to start customizing the pipeline for your project.
 But before that, clean all the extra pipeline outputs with `make clean` as shown below.

      ```shell
      $ ./configure           # Set top directories and build dependencies.
      $ make                  # Run the pipeline.

      # Open 'paper.pdf' and see if everything is ok.
-     $ make distclean        # Remove all pipeline outputs.
+     $ make clean            # Delete high-level outputs.
      ```

  - **Copyright**, **name** and **date**: Go over the existing scripting